ubccpsc/310/docs/26w1/syllabus.md

 on the midterm or the final, which are on paper, invigilated, and permit no devices.

-**On code.** Like you will in industry, you remain accountable for what you submit and you must be able to explain why any change is in your pull request.
+**On code.** You remain accountable for what you submit and you must be able to explain why any change is in your pull request.
 "The model wrote it" is not an answer to *why is this here?*, and it is not a defence for a bug.
 Keep in mind you will be responsible for both reading and writing code on the assessments without AI tools.
-In these, time is of the essence!
-The more you have practiced reading and writing code yourself, the less time pressure you will feel.

 **On your reasoning.** Every deliverable asks you to write down what you changed, what you rejected, and what it cost.